 - What are the skills and knowledge I possess that have helped me to perform my job well?

 - What are the behaviors I need to display in order to be most effective in my job?

-- What do I most want for myself in 2012?
+- What do I most want for myself this year?

-- What are my two top personal goals and my two top work goals for 2012?
+- What are my two top personal goals and my two top work goals for this year?